marcsanchez1/SENG-SCF-032122-PHASE-1/README.md

 ### 7. Go into your VS Code.
 Make sure your terminal puts you into the outer directory called SCF-SENG-032122-phase-1 (not in an inner folder).

-*To avoid merge conflicts, make sure your index.js is empty.
-Any code there can be cut and pasted into notes.js or otherIndex.js.*
+*To avoid merge conflicts, make sure your index.js does not have new code.
+Any code there can be cut and pasted into studentNotes.js.
+You can use the `git restore <file path>` command to make sure you aren't adding/committing that file *

 ### 8. Add and commit all changes (i.e., `git add .` and `git commit -m "your message goes here"`)

-### 9. Go ahead and `git pull` and you should be good to go!
+### 9. Go ahead and `git pull origin main` or `git pull --rebase` and you should be good to go!
 (You can `git push` after this step.
 At this point your Github repo will be 100% up to date with what is on your system.)